Ko11e/Save_the_egg/README.md

 During the development of the website, Git was utilized to commit and push code.
 - **Lucidchart**<br>
 Used to create the flowchart of the project.
-- **Google Sheets worhsheets**<br>
+- **Google Sheets worksheets**<br>
-Used to save the highscores on the leaderboard and the materiales usable to protect the egg.
-As well as the incidints that can occure on the hardest level.
+Used to save the high scores on the leaderboard and the materials usable to protect the egg.
+As well as the incidents that can occur on the hardest level.
 - **Google cloud console**<br>
 It is used to provide an API connection between the Python code and the worksheet in Google Sheets.
 - **Heroku**<br>